amritamaz/amritamaz.github.io/index.md

 subtitle: hello
 ---

+I'm interested in how we encode interactions between humans and machines in the physical world.
+My research aims to develop efficient representations of the 4D world and how humans interact in it, towards new interfaces between humans, agents, and the physical world.
+Humans learn to interact with each other in the world through repeated modeling and interaction.
+By bridging streamable world modelling and compressed representation learning, my work seeks to make embodied multimodal intelligence practical.

-I am a researcher at the intersection of computer graphics, vision, and networked systems.
+I am a researcher at the intersection of computer vision, graphics, and networked systems.
 I currently work at NVIDIA Research in the [AMRI research group] [amri].
-My focus is practical and resilient neural video and graphics, particularly compressed representations for streaming media.
-My research efforts span 3D and 4D representations, visual perception, and systems and networking.

-Before joining NVIDIA, I ran a startup commercializing neural video compression.
+I previously ran a startup commercializing neural video compression.
 I received my PhD from the [Allen School of Computer Science] [cse] at the [University of Washington] [uw].
 My dissertation proposed perceptual optimizations for visual computing hardware accelerators, storage systems, and data management systems.
-I received my bachelors degree at [Columbia University] [cu].
+I received my bachelors degree from [Columbia University] [cu].

 **Interns**: I am always looking for motivated interns.
 If you are a PhD student interested in computer vision/graphics/generative AI for compressed 3D and 4D representations, particularly for use in interaction or multimodal learning systems, please [send me an email] [email].